Who Should We Thank for Labor Day?

 The first celebration in New York almost went wrong.
 Local police officers were concerned that a mob was going to cause a riot and create mayhem.
-William McCabe, the Grand Marshall of the parade, became nervous as he noticed there were only a few people ready to march, and no band to provide the music.
+By 9 am on the day of the parade, officers wielding clubs had surrounded city hall on horseback.
+At 10 am, William McCabe, the Grand Marshall of the parade, became nervous as he noticed there were only a few people ready to march, and no band to provide the marching music.
 Luckily, Matthew Maguire let the frazzled McCabe know that 200 marchers from the Jewelers Union of Newark Two had just arrived.
 And even better news, they had a band!

 The band marched onto lower Broadway playing “When I First Put This Uniform On” from the Gilbert and Sullivan opera, Patience.
 The final count of marchers ranged from 10,000 to 20,000 men and women.